HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 </cdf:ReportingDevice>
 ```

-The mark metric used is expected to be the same for all marks originating from the same device.
+The `MarkMetricType` used is expected to be the same for all marks originating from the same `CreatingDevice`.

 From the above examples, we can see that the mark has a quality measurement of type AJAX (a fictional quality measurement) and quality score of 98 (0 is the worst, 100 is the best).